rmsrosa/rode_convergence_euler/docs/src/examples/09-fisherkpp.md

 # Random Fisher-KPP partial differential equation

-Here we simulate a Fisher-KPP equation with random boundary conditions, as inspired by the works of [Salako & Shen (2020)](https://doi.org/10.1007/s10884-020-09847-2) and [Freidlin & Wentzell (1992)](https://doi.org/10.1214/aop/1176989813)).
+Here we simulate a Fisher-KPP equation with random boundary conditions, as inspired by the works of [Salako & Shen (2020)](https://doi.org/10.1007/s10884-020-09847-2) and [Freidlin & Wentzell (1992)](https://doi.org/10.1214/aop/1176989813).
 The first work addresses the Fisher-KPP equation with a random reaction coefficient, while the second work considers more general reaction-diffusion equations but driven by random boundary conditions.
 The deterministic Fisher-KPP equations has its origins in [Fisher (1937)](https://doi.org/10.1111/j.1469-1809.1937.tb02153.x) and [Kolmogorov, Petrovskii & Piscunov (1937)](https://www.bibsonomy.org/bibtex/23cfaf2cd2a49db658463fc5b115b3aa4/peter.ralph)

-Here, we consider the Fisher-KPP equation driven by Neumann boundary conditions, with a random influx on the left end point and no flux on the right end point.
+We consider the Fisher-KPP equation driven by Neumann boundary conditions, with a random influx on the left end point and no flux on the right end point.
 The intent here is to illustrate the strong order 1 convergence rate on a nonlinear partial differential equation.

 We use the method of lines (MOL), with finite differences in space, to approximate the random partial differential equation (PDE) by a system of random ODEs.